 Helmet colors and logo designs, as well as uniforms, were all redone to be based on each year they were used.

-All playbooks were edited to somewhat match the team's yearly offense, but some liberties were taken to make use of every play in the playbook.
+All playbooks were edited to somewhat match the team's yearly offense, but some liberties were taken to make use of every play that's available in the game.

 1970-77 roms were juiced a bit.
-Week 1 games will play like week 3 if the player's team is 2-0.
+Week 1 games will play like Week 3 if the player's team had been 2-0 in the original TSB.
 This was done so that a 14-0 win/loss season will play like a 16-0 win/loss season when entering the playoffs.

 1974-1977: 8 team playoff schedule format.
 14 game schedule.